A woman in a fashion shop relying on AI to choose an item

 It stands out due to its strategic use of AI to address key challenges with managing inventory and logistics.
 As its delivery stations need to handle up to 110,000 packages a day, Amazon has invested in new AI-driven systems like Sequoia to ensure faster deliveries to customers across the globe.

 This software helps the company identify and store inventory 75% faster, reducing human effort and employee injury by 15% and slashing the processing time by 25%.
-As a result, in 2020 alone, Amazon saved $1.6 billion in transportation and logistics costs and 1 million tons of CO2 emissions using machine learning and AI.

 Moreover, to avoid delivering damaged products, Amazon came up with an AI model called Project P.I.
 (Private Investigator) to detect defects.
 It combines generative AI and computer vision to spot damaged items and verify product size and color before shipping.

-AI in marketing and advertising
+Using AI for targeted fashion marketing and advertising

 • Personalized marketing: AI analyzes customer data, like browsing behavior, purchase history, and demographics, to create marketing campaigns that better match the target audience’s geographic regions, languages, and aesthetic preferences.
 This level of personalization might increase ad engagement by 25% compared to traditional ads.

 • Generating content for advertising: Thanks to AI-powered text and image generation tools, fashion companies can quickly create various types of content such as product descriptions, ad copy, social media posts, videos, photos and even entire campaigns.
-This way they can save both time and resources and also make sure the advertising material perfectly aligns with their business goals and brand message.

 • Cross-selling and upselling: AI looks at customer preferences, shopping habits, and regional trends to suggest goods that go well with the items a client buys or are more valuable than the current ones.
 For example, if a customer gets a winter coat, AI might suggest gloves and a scarf that go with it.
 This method not only boosts sales, but it also makes shopping more enjoyable by giving helpful and relevant advice.